Heme + The Science Behind ImpossibleTM

 MAKING MEAT FROM PLANTS

 Before Impossible Foods, there was meat and there were plants.
 Back in 2011, we started with a simple question: "What makes meat taste like meat?"
 Then we figured out how to make it with plants.
 You know our products.
-Now, meet the team and technology behind it all.
+Now, learn about the technology behind it all.

 Heme is what makes meat taste like meat.
 It’s an essential molecule found in every living plant and animal -- most abundantly in animals -- and something we’ve been eating and craving since the dawn of humanity.
-Here at Impossible Foods, our plant-based heme is made via fermentation of genetically engineered yeast, and safety-verified by America’s top food-safety experts and peer-reviewed academic journals.
+Here at Impossible Foods, our plant-based heme is made via fermentation of genetically engineered yeast, and has been safety-verified by Food Standards Australia New Zealand, the US Food and Drug Administration, Health Canada, the Singapore Food Agency, food safety experts and peer-reviewed academic journals.
 Watch more below.